-Understanding Salvation by Good Works
+Salvation by Good Works

-Salvation by good works continued after Adam and Eve sinned unto death.
+Even after Adam and Eve committed sin unto death, salvation by good works continued.
 An important fact needs to be understood at this point.
 That fact is that there is not a righteous person on earth who continually does good and who never sins.
-(Ecclesiastes 7:20) Therefore, 100% obedience to the Lord is not required for inheriting everlasting life.
+(Ecclesiastes 7:20) Therefore, 100% obedience to the Lord is not required for everlasting life.
 Being righteous and holy and blameless before God simply means not being worthy of death.
 Consider the following three scriptures.
 (1) If someone sins worthy of death, they are put to death.
 (Deuteronomy 21:22) (2) There may be no sin in the person worthy of death.
 (Deuteronomy 22:26) (3) Those who practice such things are worthy of death.
-(Romans 1:28-32) Remember the wages of sin is eternal death; likewise, the wages of the righteous is eternal life.
+(Romans 1:28-32) Remember the wages of sin is eternal death; likewise, the wages of the righteous is everlasting life.
 (Proverbs 10:16, Romans 6:23)

-Salvation by Works under the Old Covenant
+Under the Old Covenant

-Salvation by Works under the New Covenant
+Under the New Covenant

-Finally, salvation by good works continues under the New Covenant.
+It is self-evident that even under the New Covenant, salvation by good works continued.
 We know this because God does not change.
 (Malachi 3:6) Also, He does not change His spoken words.
 (Psalm 89:34) Also, He does not change His counsel for humans.
-(Hebrews 6:17) Also, He does not change His calling for humans.
-(Romans 11:29) For those who disagree, let us look at some of the Old Testament precepts continued in the New Testament.
+(Hebrews 6:17) Moreover, He does not change His calling for humans.
+(Romans 11:29) Are we not called to be holy and blameless before God?
+(Ephesians 1:4) For those who disagree, let us look at some of the Old Testament precepts continued in the New Testament.

-Salvation by good works from Hebrews 10:36 to 1 John 2:17, 29.
-You need endurance, so that when you have done the will of the Lord, you may receive the promise of eternal life.
-(Hebrews 10:36) The will of God is that humans do what is right in His sight.
-(1 Peter 2:15) Die to sin and live to righteousness.
-(1 Peter 2:24) Live the rest of your time in the flesh for the will of the Lord.
+It is clear that doing the will of God relates to salvation by works.
+Those who do the will of the Lord who is in heaven will enter.
+(Matthew 7:21-23) You need endurance, so that when you have done the will of the Lord, you may receive the promise of everlasting life.
+(Hebrews 10:36) Live the rest of your time in the flesh for the will of the Lord.
 (1 Peter 4:2) Those who suffer according to the will of God entrust their souls to Him by doing what is right.
-(1 Peter 4:19) A person is justified by good works and not by faith alone.
-(James 2:24) Whoever does the will of the Lord will live forever.
+(1 Peter 4:19) The will of God is that humans do what is right in His sight.
+(1 Peter 2:15) Whoever does the will of the Lord will live forever.
 Everyone who practices righteousness is born of God.
 (1 John 2:17, 29)

-Salvation by good works from 1 John 3:4, 7-8 to Revelation 22:11.
-Everyone who practices sin also practices lawlessness, and sin is lawlessness.
+Furthermore, sinning (lawlessness) does not relate to salvation by good works.
+A person is justified by good works and not by faith alone.
+(James 2:24) Everyone who practices sin also practices lawlessness, and sin is lawlessness.
 Whoever practices righteousness is righteous, just as the Lord is righteous.
 The one who practices sin is of the devil.
 (1 John 3:4, 7-8) Whoever is born of God does not practice sin.
 No one who does not practice righteousness is of the Lord.
 (1 John 3:9-10) Let the one who is righteous, still practice righteousness; and the one who is holy, still keep themselves holy.”
 (Revelation 22:11)

-Christ, who is the New Covenant, answered whether or not salvation by good works applies under the New Covenant.
-He said that if someone wants to enter into eternal life they should follow the way of righteousness.
+Christ, who is the New Covenant, answered whether salvation by good works applies under the New Covenant.
+He said that if someone wants to enter into everlasting life they should follow the way of righteousness.
 (Matthew 19:17, Luke 10:25) In other words, the conclusion, when all has been heard, is fear God and keep the way of righteousness, because this applies to every person.
 (Ecclesiastes 12:13)